 6.64.1 Applicability to language

 Java provides string classes that are used to interpret the data read or format the output.
-These strings include all of the features described in ISO/IEC TR 24772-1:2019 clause 6.64.1.
+These strings include all of the features described in ISO/IEC 24772-1:2024 6.64.1.
 The java.util.Scanner class allows for the parsing of strings using regular expressions.
 The java.lang.String allows for the creation and manipulation of strings.
 In Java, strings are immutable.
 Once a string object is created its data or state cannot be changed, instead a new string object is created.
 Though Java has classes that can help to avoid external format strings, strings originating outside of the trust boundary always need verification to ensure trust and before use.
 The standard Java library implementation will throw an exception if a string does not match the corresponding format specification.

 Checking strings without normalizing them first can cause validation logic, and in particular, blacklisting comparisons, to be inaccurate.
 Similarly, if path names and other such strings with more than one possible representation are not canonicalized before comparing, inaccurate results can occur.

-6.64.2 Guidance to language users
+6.64.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.64.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.64.5.

 Normalize strings before validating them.